zvada/technology/docs/software/koji-workflow.md

         !!! note
             if you submit build task B while the build repository task is open, it will not start until the build task has finished.

+- Other errors

+    -   `package <PACKAGE NAME> not in list for tag <TAG>`<br/>
+        This happens when the name of the directory your package is in does not match the name of the package.
+        You must rename one or the other and commit your changes before trying again.

 Promoting Builds from Development -> Testing
 --------------------------------------------